Actresses' Franchise League: Founding

 The League itself was strictly neutral in regard to suffrage tactics meaning the organisation did not either publicly endorse or condemn militancy.
-However, there were some members who were also a part of militant societies such the Women's Freedom League and Women’s Social and Political Union, and who were arrested and imprisoned for militant actions.
+However, there were some members who were also a part of militant societies such the Women's Freedom League (WFL) or the Women’s Social and Political Union (WSPU), and who were arrested and imprisoned for militant actions.
 By 1913 the AFL membership had reached 900 members, and there was an affiliated men's group as well as over 100 patrons.
 The AFL adopted pink and green as its colours.

 The first meeting of the AFL was held on 26 November 1908. and chaired by the actor–manager Johnston Forbes-Robertson.
 The first president of the league was Dame Madge Kendal.

 Activities

 The AFL had very specific means of accomplishing their goals.
 These were delineated in its first annual report as: